renebarto/baremetal/doc/02-setting-up-a-project.md

 ```

 Explanation:
-- line 71: sets the executable name `OUTPUT_NAME`, a standard property
+- Line 71: sets the executable name `OUTPUT_NAME`, a standard property
-- line 72: defines the location for static libraries `ARCHIVE_OUTPUT_DIRECTORY`, a standard property
+- Line 72: defines the location for static libraries `ARCHIVE_OUTPUT_DIRECTORY`, a standard property
-- line 73: defines the location for executables `RUNTIME_OUTPUT_DIRECTORY`, a standard property
+- Line 73: defines the location for executables `RUNTIME_OUTPUT_DIRECTORY`, a standard property

 The last two lines use the variables `OUTPUT_BASE_DIR` and `CONFIG_DIR` defined before in [Setting up for custom CMake modules and binary tree](###Setting-up-for-custom-CMake-modules-and-binary-tree).
 It is common practice to collect output files together in a binaries tree.